+If enthusiastic:

-If enthusiastic: Would you want to volunteer with us to remind fellow NCJW members to vote?
-(If yes, connect them with the phone bank coordinator or take down their information to give to the coordinator in your Section.)
+Would you be interested in volunteering with us to remind other NCJW advocates to vote?
+(If yes, connect them with the phone bank coordinator or take down their information to give to the coordinator in your local section.)

+If voicemail:

-If voicemail: Hi, this is calling for and I'm a volunteer with National Council of Jewish Women (Section Nam ne) I'm calling to remind you about the ctions are incredibly important, so we want to remind Polls will be ope n from to on We look forward to seeing you at th ne polls!
+Hi, this is .
+I'm a volunteer with National Council of Jewish Women (Section Name).
+I'm calling to remind you about the upcoming election on [date of election].
+All elections are incredibly important, so we want to remind you to vote.
+Polls will be open from to on .
+We look forward to seeing you at the polls!

-Best Practices:
+Best Practices

 - Be conversational.
 Use the script to inform the questions you ask.
-Try not to read directly from the script - When speaking on the phone, smile it makes a difference in how you are heard - Use these calls as an opportunity to highlight upcoming Section events or other opportunities with NCJW.
-Show people you are invested in them as members and fellow advocates, not just as voters - Keep calls brief - Do not discuss candidates or political parties with voters - Record necessary responses, such as if the voter has already voted.
+Try not to read directly from the script - When speaking on the phone, smile!
+It makes a difference in how you are heard. - Use these calls as an opportunity to highlight upcoming Section events or other opportunities with NCJW.
+Show people you are invested in them as members and fellow advocates, not just as voters. - Keep calls brief. - Do not discuss candidates or political parties with voters. - Record necessary responses such as if they have already voted.

 Collect the following information: not home/no answer, had a conversation, wrong address/number, deceased, refused to talk/do not call, and wants to volunteer with NCJW.
-This will allow you to know who to call again, who needs to update their contact information, and who else would like to join the next phone bank.
-To view an example, see our sample call sheet on the next page.
+This will allow you to know who to call again, who needs to update their contact information, and who would like to join the next phone bank.
+To view an example, see our sample call sheet below.
 Recording responses helps the phone bank coordinator organize their next phone bank and ensures people do not receive repetitive calls or a second call after they have refused.